gangeli/NaturalLI/etc/aristo/README.md

 and will produce files -- roughly 300 MB in total:

-  * `corpora/aristo.tab`: The uniq'd, ascii version of the corpus.
+  * `corpora/aristo.tab`: The uniqd, ascii version of the corpus.
   * `corpora/aristo.ascii.nouniq.tab`: The ascii version of the corpus, including duplicates.
   * `corpora/aristo.unicode.nouniq.tab`: The original version of the corpus, including